 Markets & Food

 One of the things that we really enjoy when travelling is visiting the local markets.
 The hustle and bustle of the vendors setting up their goods, people bartering for products and the overall vibe makes for an authentic and exciting experience.
+This is one of the best things to do in Mexico as a whole.

 We explored the Municipal Market not only for pure enjoyment, but also with a purpose.
 We were on a mission to purchase local produce for dinner.
 We browsed, sniffed and felt the fresh fruits and vegetables before deciding on some we liked.
 The market was hectic, loud and a lot of fun to visit.